-Bobby provides individual therapy for adults and couples and is currently accepting BCBS.
+Bobby provides individual therapy for adults and is currently accepting BCBS.
 She has been intensively trained in Dialectical Behavior Therapy

 and uses this approach predominantly in her work with clients.Treatment specialization includes: